 But what exactly should you do?
-Well, this article should be able to provide an answer to this common question.
+Well, this article should be able to answer this common question.

 Find Pain Relief

-You may also want to Buy CBD oils if your doctor has recommended it in the past.
-Over the years, this natural remedy has been known to aid with pain relief and many have experienced positive results after they have used it.
+You may also want to Buy CBD oils if your doctor has recommended them in the past.
+Over the years, this natural remedy has been known to aid with pain relief, and many have experienced positive results after using it.

 Of course, speaking to your doctor before trying this treatment path is always in your best interest.
-The most important thing for them is to find the best type of pain relief for your needs.
+The most important thing for them is to find the best type of pain relief for their needs.
 And depending on your circumstances, this may come in the form of CBD.

 Rest and Recovery

 Another important part of treating a sports injury is to allow your body to rest and recover.
 This means taking it easy and avoiding activities that will aggravate your injury.
-Depending on the severity of your injury, this could mean taking a few days, or several weeks, off from training in order to help you recover.
+Depending on the severity of your injury, this could mean taking a few days, or several weeks, off from training to help you recover.
 Eating nutritious meals and getting enough daily vitamins are also important to help your body heal.
 You can take over-the-counter vitamin supplements or get an intravenous drip to get the hydration and nutrients you need for a healthy recovery.

-Do not apply ice directly to the skin, as this could cause tissue damage.
+Do not apply ice directly to the skin, which could cause tissue damage.
 Instead, wrap the ice in a towel or piece of clothing.

 Compression bandages or garments can also help reduce swelling and pain.
 They work by applying pressure to the injured area, which helps to prevent fluid from building up.